guidanoli/cptk/README.md

 ## Contribution

-If you have a language that you'd like to be added, don't hesitate to send a PR request.
+If you have a language that you'd like to be added, don't hesitate to send a pull request.